nrfconnect/sdk-nrf/doc/nrf/config_and_build/config_and_build_system.rst

 Some subsystems can use their own configuration files.

 For more information, see :ref:`configure_application` and Zephyr's :ref:`zephyr:application-kconfig`.
+The :ref:`Kconfig Reference <configuration_options>` provides the documentation for each configuration option in the |NCS|.

 Memory layout configuration
 ---------------------------